-Aurania Resources To Present At OTC Resource Virtual Investor Conference On May 7th
+Aurania Resources to Present at OTC Resource Virtual Investor Conference on May 7th

-TORONTO, May 4, 2020 - Aurania Resources Ltd. (TSXV: ARU) (OTCQB: AUIAF) (Frankfurt: 20Q) ("Aurania" or the "Company") announces that Dr. Richard Spencer, President, will present live at VirtualInvestorConferences.com on May 7th, 2020.
+Toronto, May 4, 2020 - Aurania Resources Ltd. (TSXV: ARU) (OTCQB: AUIAF) (FSE: 20Q) ("Aurania" or the "Company") announces that Dr. Richard Spencer, President, will present live at VirtualInvestorConferences.com on May 7th, 2020.
 Aurania invites individual and institutional investors, shareholders, as well as advisors and analysts, to attend real-time, interactive presentations on VirtualInvestorConferences.com

 Aurania's Virtual Presentation Details